 This web page shows only a small excerpt of our Fals research.
-Another 79 words (6 lines of text) covering the years 1165, 1421, 1453, and 1567 are included under the topic Early Fals History in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) covering the years 1165, 1421, 1453, 1567, 1656, 1742, 1736 and 1694 are included under the topic Early Fals History in all our PDF Extended History products and printed products wherever possible.

 Fals Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Falla, Fala, Falle, Falls, Fallows, Fallis and many more.

 Early Notables of the Fals family (pre 1700)

 Migration of the Fals family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Fals name or one of its variants: Benjamin Fallis who settled in Boston Massachusetts in 1765 with his sister; Nancy Fallis settled in New York State in 1803; Edward Fallowes settled in Virginia in 1623..